Derpitron/Discord-OTP-Forcer/docs/How-to-setup-and-use.md

 ```
 7. An automated Google Chrome window will open.
 When the hCaptcha appears, complete it as normal.
 8. **Wait for either a successful login**, or a closed browser window (Failure to brute force codes)
 9. If it succeeds, **The program will PRINT YOUR ACCOUNT TOKEN TO CONSOLE**.
 Be warned and don't run this where someone else could access the log. **It will also save it to a file in `secret/token.txt`**.
+If there were multiple codes there, the latest, only-valid code is at the bottom of the file.
+Save this token 13 times safely and write it on a piece of paper.
-10. **Do not log out of discord.com on that browser window at all**.
-Even if the browser closes, that's fine. just **do NOT log out** under any circumstances or the token will be regenerated, making your currently obtained token invalid and the whole effort is lost.
+10. **do NOT log out, log in from a different device, or change account setting**.
+Under any circumstances or the token will be regenerated, making your currently obtained token invalid.
+Even if the browser closes, that's fine, the latest token will be active and usable to log-in.
+If you're logged in and secure on the browser though, you won't be signed out and will be able to use Discord like normal, so be very wary when doing this.
-11. **You can LOG IN to your account using that token** with this script: https://github.com/JHVIW/Discord-Token-Login-Script.
+11. In the program's browser window, or your own browser where **you can LOG IN to your account using that token** with this script: https://github.com/JHVIW/Discord-Token-Login-Script.
 Go to `discord.com/login`, open browser console, paste the script, fill in your account token where it says to, and wait for it to log-in.
 12. As soon as it logs in, **go to User Settings > My Account > Authenticator App > View Backup Codes**.
 Click it and enter your password, or your newPassword if you were in Reset mode.
+(Your password has succesfully been changed in this case.)
-13. It may ask you for an email verification code.
+13. It may ask you for an email/phone verification code.
 Check your account's registered mail for this and enter it.
 14. **You'll see your account's backup codes.
 SAVE THEM.** SCREENSHOT THIS 15 TIMES AND SAVE 3 COPIES OF IT ON GOOGLE DRIVE, AND YOUR HARD DRIVE, YOUR PHONE, WRITTEN ON A PIECE OF PAPER, ETC.
 15. After having saved one of these backup codes, **click Remove Authenticator App** above and enter one of the backup codes you just obtained above.
 16. Now your account is liberated.
 Feel free to do whatever you want with it but remember to **save all details** you change.